 Generally, we call the green candlestick bullish candlestick and the red candlestick bearish candlestick.

-As you can see from the one-day stock price chart below, the stock price started trading in pre-market hours from 4:00 am all the way to the market open at 9:30 am.
+As you can see from the one-day stock price chart below, the stock price started trading in pre-market hours from 4:00 am all the way to the market opening at 9:30 am.

 Once the market opens at 9:30 am, the stock price continued to go up slowly to the day high at $464.17.